yoavadamlab/VR-setup-for-NeuroImaging/README.md

  We Used [Arthur Sugden](https://github.com/asugden/bebox/tree/master/3d/wheel) model with slight changes.

- The modified model's `.SCAD files` can be found in `3D models` directory which contains models for:
+ The modified model's `.SCAD files` can be found in [`3D models`]() directory which contains models for:

  - The wheel
  - U shape bsee for the wheel axis
  - Holders and axile
  - Screen for VR projection

+Have a look here on the [assembled model](https://github.com/yoavadamlab/VR-setup-for-NeuroImaging/blob/main/3D%20models/Assembly.STL).

 ## Electronics & more